shyamww/angel_one_tag/README.md

 # Angel One RAG Chatbot - Setup and Usage Documentation (Note: Deployed Demo May Show 502 Errors because free version- See Deployment Section)

+**IMPORTANT:** The deployed demo runs on Render's free tier, which causes two limitations:

+1. **Initial Slow Response:** The first response after inactivity may take up to 60 seconds as the service "wakes up" from sleep mode
+2. **Occasional 502 Errors:** The service may return 502 errors during high memory operations due to free tier limitations

+These limitations are due to hosting constraints on the free plan, not issues with the application code.
+For reliable performance, a paid hosting plan would be required.

+---

 ## Overview